Summary

 =BYCOL(array,COUNT) // count of each column

-The eta lambda syntax works best with functions that will accept a single argument, such as SUM, AVERAGE, MIN, MAX, COUNT, COUNTA, etc. However, it will not work for all scenarios because the value passed into the function can't be modified in any way.
+The short-form eta syntax works for functions that accept a single argument, such as SUM, AVERAGE, MIN, MAX, COUNT, COUNTA, etc. It will not work in all scenarios because the logic can't be modified.
 For example, the formula in the next section below can't use the eta lambda syntax.

 Dave Bruns Profile Picture